United Fire Group (NASDAQ:UFCS) Updates Q3 2022 Earnings Guidance

 United Fire Group (NASDAQ:UFCS – Get Rating) issued an update on its third quarter 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of -$0.49–$0.45 for the period, compared to the consensus earnings per share estimate of -$0.06.
 The company issued revenue guidance of -.

-United Fire Group (NASDAQ:UFCS – Get Rating) last released its earnings results on Thursday, August 4th.
-The insurance provider reported $0.24 EPS for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.23).
-United Fire Group had a return on equity of 7.90% and a net margin of 5.41%.
-The business had revenue of $219.54 million for the quarter, compared to analyst estimates of $242.80 million.
-As a group, equities research analysts predict that United Fire Group will post 1.11 earnings per share for the current fiscal year.
+United Fire Group (NASDAQ:UFCS – Get Rating) last released its quarterly earnings data on Thursday, August 4th.
+The insurance provider reported $0.24 earnings per share for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.23).
+The firm had revenue of $219.54 million for the quarter, compared to the consensus estimate of $242.80 million.
+United Fire Group had a net margin of 5.41% and a return on equity of 7.90%.
+Equities research analysts anticipate that United Fire Group will post 1.11 EPS for the current year.

 United Fire Group Announces Dividend

-A number of equities analysts have recently weighed in on UFCS shares.
-StockNews.com started coverage on shares of United Fire Group in a research report on Wednesday, October 12th.
-They set a hold rating on the stock.
-Piper Sandler cut shares of United Fire Group from an overweight rating to a neutral rating and reduced their price target for the stock from $37.00 to $31.00 in a research report on Thursday, October 27th.
+A number of research firms recently issued reports on UFCS.
+Piper Sandler downgraded shares of United Fire Group from an overweight rating to a neutral rating and dropped their price objective for the stock from $37.00 to $31.00 in a report on Thursday, October 27th.
+StockNews.com began coverage on shares of United Fire Group in a report on Wednesday, October 12th.
+They issued a hold rating on the stock.

 United Fire Group, Inc, together with its subsidiaries, provides property and casualty insurance for individuals and businesses in the United States.
 The company offers commercial and personal lines of property and casualty insurance; and commercial multiple peril and inland marine insurance, as well as assumed reinsurance products.